Luxi-Zhao/appearance-mimicking-surfaces/README.md

     cmake ..
     make

-Debug in debug mode with assertions enabled.
-For Unix users on the command line use:
+Debug in debug mode with assertions enabled:

      cmake -DCMAKE_BUILD_TYPE=Debug ../

-but then try out your code in _release mode_ for much better performance
+Try out your code in _release mode_ for much better performance:

      cmake -DCMAKE_BUILD_TYPE=Release ../
 For more details, see